AngelCanovas/Auto-Clicker-for-Steam-Cookie-Clicker/README.md

 - Fully automated buyer function for buildings and upgrades
 - Default bind keys F6, F7 and F8 for various functionalities.

-# More to come (Hopefully)
-- Make the pixel counts of the features resposive with the screen resolution
-- Optimizations